eferoghenej/eferoghenej/README.md

 - 👋 Hi, I’m @eferoghenej
 - 👀 I’m interested in Collaborating and contributing to projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Motoko and building DApps on the ICP
 - 💞️ I’m looking to collaborate on PHP/JavaScript applications
 - 📫 How to reach me eferoghenej@gmail.com